Primordial Black Holes Place the Universe in Stasis: Abstract

 \section{Abstract}

 A variety of scenarios for early-universe cosmology give rise to a population of primordial black holes (PBHs) with a broad spectrum of masses.
-The evaporation of PBHs in such scenarios has the potential to place the universe into an extended period of ``stasis'' during which the abundances of matter and radiation remain absolutely constant despite cosmological expansion.
+The evaporation of PBHs in such scenarios has the potential to place the universe into an extended period of ``stasis'' during which the abundances of matter and radiation --- \ie, their energy densities divided by the critical density --- remain absolutely constant despite cosmological expansion.
 This surprising phenomenon can give rise to new possibilities for early-universe dynamics and lead to distinctive signatures of the evaporation of such PBHs.
 In this paper, we discuss how this stasis epoch arises and explore a number of its phenomenological consequences, including implications for inflationary observables, the stochastic gravitational-wave background, baryogenesis, and the production of dark matter and dark radiation.